ara-software/authorlist/README.md

   - `ara_icrc_authors.tex` for use with the 2019 ICRC authorlist format.
   - `ara_authors.html` for web display, this is used to generate an index.html that we can use for gh-pages (you should commit this if it changed!)
   - `ara_authors.txt` for text

-TODO:
-  - `authors.xml` format for arxiv/inspirehep
+  - `ara_authors.xml` format for arxiv/inspirehep -- NOTE: the xml file generated uses a placehold publicationReference which should be changed by hand